redox-os/website/content/news/this-month-260331.md

 This and ordered locks being added in more parts of the kernel are helping us to be almost deadlock-free in the kernel, which will eliminate userspace hangs and ease testing/debugging.

-Thanks Wildan for moving forward this difficult and time consuming effort.
+Thanks Wildan for moving forward with this difficult and time consuming effort.

 ## Unicode Everywhere